w3f/Grants-Program/applications/subspace.md

 ##### `Spartan-Farmer`

-This has a deliberately simple CLI with two commands: `plot` and `farm`. `plot` allows the user to specify the plot size (in bytes), an optional storage path, and an optional seed for the private key.
+This has a deliberately simple CLI with two commands: `plot` and `farm`.
+The `plot` command allows the user to specify the plot size (in bytes), an optional storage path, and an optional seed for the private key.
 Plotting time depends on the hardware used but will take roughly 36 hours for a 1 TB plot using a standard quad-core machine.
 The plotter displays a progress bar showing percent complete and outputs some plotting statistics on completion.
 Once a plot has been created, the `farm` command may be used to connect to a client with an optional Web Socket address.
 The farmer will display relevant log messages during operation.

 ##### `Spartan-Client`

 No new commands will be added to the client CLI, though we will add additional logging messages to reflect interaction with the farmer.

-##### Browser
+##### `Spartan-Browser`

 No new commands will be added to the browser-based polkadot-js GUI, though we will modify the display of relevant consensus information.